Amirmohammadomidi/Sentiment_Analysis/README.md

 - You should simply train your model on the train data, and then use the test data to measure the quality of predictions on unseen samples
 - Analysis of predictions is necessary, such as using confusion matrix
+- Clean code is always appreciated
+- After you have done the tasks, you should be able to present your work
+- For necessary questions, you can contact me at my Telegram or Skype account

+## Challege By: martiny76